smitmartijn/networkinsight-cookbook/manuscript/ch-automation.md

 There are two cmdlets to connect a Network Insight instance.
 There's **Connect-vRNIServer** to connect to vRealize Network Insight (the on-prem variant) and there's **Connect-NIServer** to connect to the Network Insight as a Service variant.

-**Connect-NIServer** is extremely simple to use and only required the Refresh Token that you have created in chapter [Authentication]{#ch-authentication}.
+**Connect-NIServer** is extremely simple to use and only required the Refresh Token that you have created in chapter [Authentication](#ch-authentication).

 This exchanged the Refresh Token for an authentication token and that will be used for subsequent API calls and you are now free to use the rest of the cmdlets inside PowervRNI.